kFo/reference/declarations.rst

   end hide

 We can now describe the constraints on the return type of the type former, ``Sort u``.
 We can always take ``u`` to be ``0``, in which case we are defining an inductive family of propositions.
-If ``u`` is nonzero, however, it must satisfy the following constraint: for each type ``βᵢⱼ : Sort v`` ocurring in the constructors, we must have ``u ≥ v``.
+If ``u`` is nonzero, however, it must satisfy the following constraint: for each type ``βᵢⱼ : Sort v`` occurring in the constructors, we must have ``u ≥ v``.
 In the set-theoretic interpretation, this ensures that the universe in which the resulting type resides is large enough to contain the inductively generated family, given the number of distinctly-labeled constructors.
 The restriction does not hold for inductively defined propositions, since these contain no data.

 Putting an inductive family in ``Prop``, however, does impose a restriction on the eliminator.
 Generally speaking, for an inductive family in ``Prop``, the motive in the eliminator is required to be in ``Prop``.
 But there is an exception to this rule: you are allowed to eliminate from an inductively defined ``Prop`` to an arbitrary ``Sort`` when there is only one constructor, and each argument to that constructor is either in ``Prop`` or an index.
 The intuition is that in this case the elimination does not make use of any information that is not already given by the mere fact that the type of argument is inhabited.
 This special case is known as *singleton elimination*.

+.. _mutual_and_nested_inductive_definitions:

 Mutual and Nested Inductive Definitions
 =======================================